 Catawba Brewing Co. is set to join Wilmington's growing craft beer scene with a grand opening in April.
 The midtown location will have upward of 30 beers on tap and produce from a 5-barrel system, including their popular White Zombie White Ale and Peanut Butter Jelly Time Raspberry Brown Ale.
 The brewery and kitchen are looking forward to working with local farmers, restaurants, organizations and other breweries to come up with specialty batches that use local and exotic ingredients.

-James Beard Best Chef nominee and former head chef of the award-winning PinPoint Restaurant, Dean Neff, will open his own restaurant called Seabird in historic downtown Wilmington.
-Seabird will be a community restaurant that celebrates the seasonality of the Wilmington area's diverse local seafood and is set to open in spring 2021.
-The restaurant will serve high-quality coffee, tea, breakfast and lunch options with the dinner menu highlighting Neff's expertise in farm-to-table cuisine with a focus on seasonal ingredients.
+James Beard Best Chef nominee and former head chef of the award-winning PinPoint Restaurant, Dean Neff, opened the new restaurant Seabird, in historic downtown Wilmington.
+Seabird is a community restaurant that celebrates the seasonality of the Wilmington area's diverse local seafood.
+The restaurant serves high-quality coffee, tea, breakfast and lunch options with the dinner menu highlighting Neff's expertise in farm-to-table cuisine with a focus on seasonal ingredients.